tuxxi/OpenBurn-old/README.md

 # OpenBurn

 OpenBurn is an open-source internal balistics simulation software suite designed from the ground up for the amateur rocketry community.
-OpenBurn is based on C++/Qt5 for cross platform GUI support across all major platforms.
+OpenBurn is based on C++/Qt5, and will have support across all major platforms.

 ### Features